 Scalar subqueries are nested queries that return one row consisting of one column.
 In practice, they return a single value, or

 in case no value was found.
 And this is the trap: normally, you don’t know if a subquery returned

 because it found it in a table, or because it found nothing.

 As mentioned for joins, at least one more marker would be needed to eliminate ambiguity.

-NULL as a missing value (someone could disagree).
+as a missing value.
 But it is incoherent with the idea of treating it as an unknown value: two unknown values may be identical or not.

 Primary keys don’t allow